-Therefore, staff finds that charter schools are not eligible claimants for purposes of article XIII B. section 6 of the California Constitution.
+Therefore, the Commission finds that charter schools are not eligible claimants for purposes of article XIII B, section 6 of the California Constitution.
 Thus, the charter school activities in the test claim are not reimbursable.

-Does the Commission have jurisdiction over Statutes 1998, chapters 34 and 673, B. both of which were pled under the Charter Schools II test claim?
+B. Does the Commission have jurisdiction over Statutes 1998, chapters 34 and 673, both of which were pled under the Charter Schools II test claim?